Feature SSO Token

 The Feature SSO Token is used by feature providers to onboard cardholders when a feature is enabled from within the mCards mobile app.
 It allows the mCards platform to securely pass cardholder context to a feature provider's embedded onboarding web application.

-When a cardholder enables a feature, mCards launches a feature provider–hosted onboarding web application.
-At that moment, the feature provider must be able to:
+When a cardholder enables a feature, mCards launches a feature provider-hosted onboarding web application.
+The feature provider must be able to:

 - Trust that the request originated from the mCards platform